Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 * In the `qq` CLI, run the {% include qq.html command="multitenancy_list_tenants" %} command.

 #### Determining the Tenant Assignment for Networks
-* To view the information for a single network, run the {% include qq.html command="network_get_network" %}.
+* To view the information for a single network, run the {% include qq.html command="network_get_network" %} command.

   ```bash
   $ qq network_get_network \
     --network-id 2
   ```

-* To view the information for all networks, run the {% include qq.html command="network_list_networks" %}.
+* To view the information for all networks, run the {% include qq.html command="network_list_networks" %} command.

 ### Step 4: Delete a Tenant
 {{site.data.alerts.important}}